ionut-t/bark/README.md

 # Bark - AI Code Reviewer

-Bark is a command-line tool that uses AI to review code.
-It can help identify potential issues, suggest improvements, and generate commit messages.
+Bark is a command-line tool that uses AI to review code, generate commit messages, and create pull request descriptions.

 ## Features

-- **AI-powered code review:** Get feedback from an AI assistant.
+- **AI-powered code review:** Get feedback on your code from an AI assistant.
+- **Commit message generation:** Automatically generate descriptive commit messages.
+- **Pull request descriptions:** Create detailed pull request descriptions from your branch changes.
-- **Multiple reviewers:** Choose from a variety of "reviewers" with different personalities, such as Linus Torvalds, Uncle Bob, Guido van Rossum, or Yoda.
+- **Multiple reviewers:** Choose from a variety of "reviewers" with different personalities, such as Linus Torvalds, Uncle Bob, or Yoda.
 - **Custom instructions:** Provide custom instructions to the AI to tailor the review.
-- **Review commits, branches, or working directory:** Analyse code at any stage of development.
+- **Review commits, branches, or current changes:** Analyse code at any stage of development.
-- **Interactive TUI:** View the review in a user-friendly terminal interface.
+- **Interactive TUI:** A user-friendly terminal interface for all tasks.
-- **Generate commit messages:** Automatically generate commit messages based on changes.

 ## Installation